 These plants in the long hypertufa pot ( I used a Velveeta box for the mold) are some Pilea glauca and some Sedum makinoi Ogon.
 Not very bright gold at the moment, is it?
 But hopefully since these plants are mat/cascade plants, I can get a great look really quickly.

 I will show you my newest hypertufa pots shortly.
 One of them I made especially for my new Aloe plant.
 I can’t wait for you to see it.
-Coming soon!
+Here’s the link below!